Judge will halt Trump administration from ending humanitarian parole for people from four countries

 In motion ahead of the hearing, plaintiffs called the administration’s action “unprecedented" and said it would result in people losing their legal status and ability to work.
 The also called the move “contrary to law within the meaning of the Administrative Procedure Act,” which sets out the procedures that agencies have to follow when making rules.

-Lawyers for the Trump administration argued that the plaintiffs lacked standing and that the move by the U.S. Department of Homeland Security impacting immigrants in the program, known as CHNV, did not violate the Administrative Procedure Act.
-They also said plaintiffs would not be able to show the termination of the program was unlawful.
+Lawyers for the Trump administration argued that the plaintiffs lacked standing and that the move by Homeland Security impacting immigrants in the CHNV program did not violate the Administrative Procedure Act.
+They also said that plaintiffs wouldn't be able to demonstrate that termination of the program was unlawful.

-“DHS’s decision to terminate the CHNV program and existing grants of parole under that program is within this statutory authority and comports with the notice requirements of the statute and regulations,” they wrote.
-“Additionally, given the temporary nature of CHNV parole and CHNV parolees’ pre-existing inability to seek re-parole under the program, their harms are outweighed by the harms to the public if the Secretary is not permitted to discontinue a program she has determined does not serve the public interest.”
+The government's lawyer, Brian Ward, also argued in court that ending the program doesn't mean that individuals couldn’t be considered for other immigration programs.
+He also said the government wouldn't prioritize them for deportation — something Talwani found suspect, given they could be arrested if they happened to go to the hospital or were involved in a car accident.

 The end of temporary protections for these immigrants has generated little political blowback among Republicans other than three Cuban-American representatives from Florida who called for preventing the deportation of the Venezuelans affected.
 One of them, Rep. Maria Salazar of Miami, also joined about 200 congressional Democrats this week in cosponsoring a bill that would enable them to become lawful permanent residents.